soundio/sequence/README.md

 In a WebAudio context this would typically map to an AudioParam on the instrument being targetted.

 `value` – FLOAT<br/>
 The destination value of the param.
+If `curve` is `"hold"` has no effect.

 `curve` – STRING `"step"`, `"linear"`, `"exponential"`, `"target"` or `"hold"`<br/>
 The ramp to use for transition to `value`.